All Episodes

 And that's just one of Bernie Sanders' many proposals.

-There's also free public college, cancellation of all student debt, a federal job guarantee, and a green new deal to rapidly reduce carbon emissions.
+There's also free public college, cancellation of all student debt, a federal job guarantee, and a Green New Deal to rapidly reduce carbon emissions.

 How much will that cost?

-Obviously, those are expensive propositions, but we have done our best on issue after issue uh in paying for them.
+Obviously, those are expensive propositions, but we have done our best on issue after issue in paying for them.

-Do you know how all how much, though?
+Do you know how much, though?

 We do.